apache/spark/docs/sql-ref-identifier-clause.md

 ### Notes

 While constant string expressions are not supported you can combine multiple string literals into one by chaining them: ‘hello’ ‘world’ is equivalent to ‘helloworld’.
-This allows parameterization of partial strings such as ‘prefix_’ ${ hivevar:x } ‘_postfix’.
+This allows parameterization of partial strings such as 'prefix_' ${ hivevar:x } '_postfix'.

 Different tools support different syntax for text substitution.
 For example a Notebook may use { { parameter } }.